osilander/203.311/Week4/Week4.md

 The Illumina data are available here: [read1](./data/kwazulu-natal-2020-06-02_R1_sub.fastq.gz) and [read2](./data/kwazulu-natal-2020-06-02_R2_sub.fastq.gz) (the data are *paiured end*, so there are two files).
 The Oxford Nanopore data are available [here](./data/montana-2021-29-09.fastq.gz).

 To download the data, click on one of the links above to reach a page linking to the data.
-It shiould look like this:
+It should look like this:

 <img src="graphics/fastq_download.png" width="600"/>